r4dixx/discord-quotebot/README.md

 3. Open [src/config/private.json](src/config/private.json) and:

+    - Copy/paste your application client ID in the `clientId` field.

-    - Copy your bot account token and paste it into the `token` field.
+    - Copy/paste your bot account token in the `token` field.

-    - Paste your user ID in `botAdminIds`.
+    - Copy/paste your user ID in `botAdminIds`.

       > This will give you more rights (edition, deletion, etc).
       You can add as many admins as you'd like but I recommend you tread carefully.